 Some cities have also experimented with blue street lighting, as blue has a calming influence.
 The experiments were believed to be a success with reduced recorded incidents of crime and anti social behavior after the blue street lighting was installed.

-While much research and books have been written on the affects of color, there is still a fair amount of skepticism on the subject, particularly the healing ability of colors.
+While much research has been done and books have been written on the influences of color, there is still a fair amount of skepticism on the subject, particularly the healing ability of colors.